kamindustries/SenseTOP/README.md

    * Filter options
    * Motion-range tradeoff

-Documentation of these parameters can be found [here](https://software.intel.com/sites/landingpage/realsense/camera-sdk/v1.1/documentation/html/index.html?member_functions_f200_and_sr300_device_pxccapture.html).
+Documentation of the device parameters can be found [here](https://software.intel.com/sites/landingpage/realsense/camera-sdk/v1.1/documentation/html/index.html?member_functions_f200_and_sr300_device_pxccapture.html).

+The depth texture values are in the range of 0 - 2047.
+At the moment you need to configure the TOP settings manually:
+* 640 x 480
+* 32bit float (Mono)

 Tested with TouchDesigner 099, RealSense SDK 2016 R2, SR300 camera, and Windows 10.